Canop/broot/website/docs/conf_file.md

 !!!
 Note
 	Be careful when installing a configuration file from an unknown source: it may contain an arbitrary command to execute.
 Check it before importing it

+!!!
+Note
+	Background color determination is currently disabled (always "unknown") on non linux systems.
+This is expected to be fixed.

 # Default flags

 Broot accepts a few flags at launch (the complete list is available with `broot --help`.